An incident has occured in Kela’s customer service locator More information

 Commuting and relocation allowance can be granted if you accept a full-time or part-time job that lasts for at least 2 months where the daily commute takes at least 3 hours (as regards part-time work, 2 hours).
 The allowance is only paid for days of actual work.

 The commuting and relocation allowance is equal in amount to the basic unemployment allowance and the labour market subsidy.
+It is paid to those who received an unemployment benefit before starting work.
 It is also available to jobseekers who are not paid unemployment benefits while completing a waiting period or whose entitlement to benefits has been withdrawn for a specified period of time.

 The commuting and relocation allowance is paid for a maximum of five days per week and at the most for the duration of the employment